EricDinging/CS5470/assignment_1/README.md

 **Requirements:**
 1. Start the Llama 3.1 8B model on 1 GPU using the command provided in `server.sh`
-2. Execute the benchmark script using the command in `client.sh`
+2. Execute the benchmark script using the command in `client.sh` TODO on a different terminal but on the same node
 3. Store the TTFT (Time To First Token) and TPOT (Time Per Output Token) for each prompt from the output

+TODO: hint: remember to make those scripts executable
+TODO: does not show the port

 ### Task 2: Multi-GPU Benchmarking